yogeshjain999/representable/README.md

 end
 ```

-This will give you a behavior close to Rails` `HashWithIndifferentAccess` by stringifying the incoming hash internally.
+This will give you a behavior close to Rails' `HashWithIndifferentAccess` by stringifying the incoming hash internally.

 ## Debugging